-What happened on the last series of Top Gear?
+What happened on season 29 of Top Gear?

 The 28th series kicked off on 29th December 2019, and saw Paddy, Freddie and Chris head on a British summer holiday in super-cheap second-hand convertibles.

-The five-part season 29 premiered on BBC One on Sunday 4th October.
+The five-part season 29 then premiered on BBC One on Sunday 4th October.

 In season 29, the trio race 200mph original supercars in Yorkshire and McGuinness famously crashed his Lamborghini Diablo.